Edited by Joe Cortez, March 2018

-Now, in order to find out how much two euros is worth in US dollars, divide 1 (as in one dollar) by 0.825835 to calculate how many US dollars one euro is worth in France: $1.21.
+In order to find out how much two euros is worth in US dollars, divide 1 (as in one dollar) by 0.825835 to calculate how many US dollars one Euro is worth: $1.21.
+Therefore:

 - 1 USD = 0.825835 Euros

 - 1 Euro = 1.21090 USD

 By using the exchange rate, you can see that $1 equals a little over .80 Euros.
 Two U.S. Dollars equals about 1.65 Euros, while two Euros equals about $2.40 in U.S. money.

 Of course, there are easier ways to determine the exchange rate in the country you are visiting.
 Websites and currency calculator applications, like XE's currency converter and current exchange rate calculator, can help you make smart decisions about your money before and during your trip.

 The majority of currency exchange rates you will experience are flexible exchange rates.
 That is, the rate of exchange can rise or decline based on economic factors.

 These situations can change on a daily basis, often by small fractions during your trip.

 Flexible exchange rates between currencies are determined by a foreign exchange market, or "forex" for short.
 These markets regulate the prices by which investors are purchasing one currency with another, with the hopes of making more money when that nation's money gains strength.